govdirectory/website/ADD_A_COUNTRY.md

 ### Configuring the view

 Finally one only needs to tell the Govdirectory software about the new data.
-This is done in a "view" file.
-These files are small YAML files, here is an example:
+This is done in Govdirectory's "views.yaml" file.
+Here is an example of such a section connecting the query and the template:

 ```yaml
 output: "sweden/{{qid}}/index.html"